 An unprecedented 107,000 Self Defense Force members were dispatched during the Great East Japan Earthquake and Tsunami.
 It was the first time that a general task force consisting of the infantry, navy, and air force had all worked together outside of training.

-In addition to rescuing people in the disaster area and searching for missing persons, the Self Defense Forces engaged in a variety of activities including clearing rubble, delivering relief supplies, providing water, and female Self Defense Force officers visited evacuation centers in an initiative to listen to the needs of the people.
+In addition to rescuing people in the disaster area and searching for missing persons, variety of activities including clearing rubble, delivering relief supplies, providing water, and female Self Defense Force officers visited evacuation centers in an initiative to listen to the needs of the people.